Costaki33/COE-379L-Projects/project4/README.md

  Non-trainable params: 0 (0.00 B)
 ```

+### File Set up
+Download the Labeled From the Wild dataset from this link: `http://vis-www.cs.umass.edu/lfw/`.
+Click on the `download` section and click on 'All images as gzipped tar file' to download the zip file.

 ### Testing

 After the two models run in the Jupyter Notebook (`Family_Facial_Recognition.ipynb`), there is a cell at the bottom of each model in the code as follows: